Springfield Family Center's, Executive Director,

 Springfield Family Center is a community-based charitable food organization dedicated to providing resources to our food insecure neighbors in the communities of the greater Springfield area.

-Springfield Family Center welcomes a new Food Shelf Coordinator, Keegan.
+Springfield Family Center welcomes Food Shelf Coordinator, Keegan.
 We are thrilled to have her on as part of the team and look forward to celebrating all she brings to this role.
 Before working at the Springfield Family Center, Keegan regularly volunteered and helped with food drives and maintaining the food shelf.
 She also started a hygiene resources program that added a great extra service for our community members.
 Outside of work, Keegan loves reading and traveling.
 We are excited to have Keegan as a part of the Springfield Family Center team as we work together to offer support to community members facing adversity.

 Prices of groceries are rising.
 Your Donations make all the difference in our ability to feed community members in the Springfield area facing hunger.
 You can make a monetary donation through our PayPal link online.